tontonsb/blog/src/posts/skyline-and-reflection.md

 | Monaco		| 2.08			| Chemin des Révoires	| 162			|
 | Vatican City	| 0.49			| Vatican Hill			| 75			|

-Interestingly all of the European microstates are on the list.
+Interestingly, all of the European microstates are on the list.
-For most of them terrain is among the reasons why they are a separate country in the first place.
+For most of them relief is among the reasons why they are a separate country in the first place.

 Notable mentions: